FrancisBanville/ms_interpreting_probabilities/README.md

 intraspecific trait variability is considered (@Gonzalez-Varo2016Labilea).

-By accounting for the uncertainty of interactions, networks of probabilistic interactions may provide a more realistic portrait of species interactions and network structure (i.e. community-level properties), which are major drivers of the functioning, dynamics, and resilience of ecosystems worldwide (@Proulx2005Networka, @McCann2007ProBio, @McCann2011FooWeb, @Rooney2012IntFoo).
+By accounting for the uncertainty of interactions, networks of probabilistic interactions may provide a more realistic portrait of species interactions.
+However, it is still unknown how the uncertainty of pairwise interactions propagate to network structure (i.e., community-level properties that drive the functioning, dynamics, and resilience of ecosystems, @Proulx2005Networka,
+@McCann2007ProBio, @McCann2011FooWeb, @Rooney2012IntFoo).
+The application and
-Moreover, the application and development of computational methods in network ecology, often based on a probabilistic representation of interactions, can alleviate (and guide) the sampling efforts required to document species interactions (@Strydom2021Roadmapa).
+development of computational methods in network ecology, often based on a probabilistic representation of interactions, can alleviate (and guide) the sampling efforts required to document species interactions (@Strydom2021Roadmapa).
 For example, statistical models can be used to estimate the uncertainty of pairwise interactions (@Cirtwill2019QuaFra) and the probability of missing (false negatives) and spurious (false positives) interactions (@Guimera2009MisSpu).
 Considering the high rate of false negatives in species interaction data due to the difficulty of witnessing rare interactions (@Catchen2023Missinga), these models could inform the